oracle/pgql-lang/pages/pgql-1.1-spec.md

 The above example defines two vertices (with variable names `n` and `m`), and an edge (with variable name `e`) between them.
 Also the edge is directed such that the edge `e` is an outgoing edge from vertex `n`.

 More specifically, a vertex term is written as a variable name inside a pair of parenthesis `()`.
 An edge term is written as a variable name inside a square bracket `[]` with two dashes and an inequality symbol attached to it – which makes it look like an arrow drawn in ASCII art.
 An edge term is always connected with two vertex terms as for the source and destination vertex of the edge; the source vertex is located at the tail of the ASCII arrow and the destination at the head of the ASCII arrow.

+There can be multiple path patterns in the `MATCH` clause of a PGQL query.
+Semantically, all constraints are conjunctive – that is, each matched result should satisfy every constraint in the `MATCH` clause.

 ### Repeated Variables in Multiple Topology Constraints